 We are very supportive of the work that Camphill Village does in creating a space for people who are often disenfranchised by society to create something for themselves.

 What are you plans for 2018?

-I’d like to thank George Kirkinis and The Steezies for this interview and I wish them all of the best with their future musical endeavours.
+I’d like to thank George Kirkinis and The Steezies for this interview.
+I wish them all of the best with their future musical endeavors.

 If you need more info about Off The Grid, check out their Facebook page HERE.

 Watch this space for regular updates in the Music category on Running Wolf’s Rant.